AdobeDocs/experience-platform.en/help/data-governance/home.md

 ## Data usage labels

-Data Governance enables data stewards to apply usage labels at the schema and field level to categorize data according to the type of policies that apply.
+Data Governance enables data stewards to apply usage labels at the schema field level and dataset level to categorize data according to the type of policies that apply.

 The Data Governance framework includes predefined data usage labels that can be used to categorize data in three ways: